iExecBlockchainComputing/documentation-tools/overview/helloWorld/5-suprise.md

 Congrats on making it this far!
 If you've successfully protect a Data with DataProtector and deployed an iExec application.

+It's time to celebrate, the last step to do is :

+- Claim your OG NFT using the link below to show off your achievement.
+- Fill in the feedabck form to help us improve the journey.

-It's time to celebrate.
-Claim your OG NFT using the link below to show off your achievement.
-Plus, you're now eligible for our special raffle exclusively for early testers of the Hello World journey.
-Don’t forget to claim your NFT to join in the fun and stand a chance to win!
+You're now eligible for our special raffle 300$ exclusively for early testers of the Hello World journey.

 <div style="text-align: center; margin: 50px 0;">
   <a href="https://app.galxe.com/quest/fArdRcqqbivyjCJ9u7nPt8/GCH72tgLK1" style="